top of page

 Welcome!

-I am Taner Karagöl, a researcher dedicated to decoding the architecture of life to solve critical challenges in human disease.
+I am Taner Karagöl, a physician, researcher, and entrepreneur dedicated to decoding the architecture of life to solve critical challenges in human disease.
+My work spans structural biology, protein engineering, and genomics, alongside clinical research, connecting molecular mechanisms to patient outcomes.

 You can find more detailed information here: